-As part of our commitment to ensuring access to our resources we provide the following resources:
+As part of our commitment to ensuring access to our resources, we provide the following resources:

-Books on CD and Playaways: The library maintains a collection of fiction and nonfiction books on CD and Playaway pre-loaded MP3 players.
+Books on CD and Playaways: The library maintains a collection of fiction and nonfiction books on CD and Playaway (pre-loaded MP3 players).
 Titles that are in our collection that are not at a specific branch may be shipped from other branches upon request.

-Materials by Mail: The Materials by Mail service is available for the blind or handicapped.
-For information about registering for the Materials by Mail service please call the mobile library at 803-785-2649 or email firstname.lastname@example.org.
+Materials by Mail: Materials by Mail service is available for people with disabilities or vision impairments.
+For information, call (803) 785-2649 or email firstname.lastname@example.org.